How To Start Divorce Proceedings | Divorce Proceedings

 Applying for a divorce

-Once the application of divorce is made
+What happens once the application of divorce is made?

 If you applied jointly, the court will send notice of the issued application to both parties, and you must both acknowledge receipt.